-Though January and February are always regarded as the low season of Tibet tourism due to the cold weather, in Lhasa or other places, it is a great time to experience Tibetan culture and local customs.
-At the beginning of the New Year, the Tibetan celebrates their harvest of the last year and prays a good life and harvest in the new year.
-During Tibetan New Year Festival, also called Losar Festival A variety of celebrations are held in temples, at home and at the field.
-Besides, tourists can enjoy considerable discount in all aspects.
+Though January and February are always regarded as the low season of Tibet's tourism due to the cold weather, it is a great time to experience Tibetan culture and local customs.
+At the beginning of the New Year, Tibetans celebrate good harvest of the last year and pray for a good life and harvest in the new year.
+Many pligrims go to visit monasteries and temples in this slack farming season.
+In front of Jokhang Temple, there are hundreds of pilgrims each day.
+Moreover, tourists can enjoy considerable discount in all aspects.

 Tibetan farmers will celebrate their own new year called Farmers' New Year before the Tibetan lunar new year (aka Tibetan New Year).
 In the countryside of Shigatse, you can see groups of farmers dancing and singing around their fields to celebrate their harvest of the last year and pray for a good harvest of the coming year.

 The last two days of the old year is called Guthuk in Tibet.
 People begin to prepare for the new year, like cleaning their houses and preparing food.
 They eat a soup called Guthuk at the night on December 29 in Tibetan calendar and then hold a ceremony of exorcising Ghost.
 They also visit monasteries to worship Buddha and give gifts to monks.

 Tibetan New Year or Losar

 Losar is celebrated for 15 days in the first Tibetan month.
 It is the grandest traditional festival in Tibetan calendar.
 Locals begin to prepare for the festival one month in advance and actually start to celebrate it two days before the new year.
 The festival mixes sacred and secular practices of prayers, ceremonies, hanging prayer flags, folk performances, visiting friends, exchanging gifts, etc.